Atlas Copco AB – Annual report – 31 December 2021

 European Commission’s decision on Belgium’s tax rulings

-On January 11, 2016, the European Commission announced its decision that Belgian tax rulings granted to companies with regard to “Excess Profit” shall be considered as illegal state aid and that unpaid taxes shall be reclaimed by the Belgian state.
+On January 11, 2016, the European Commission announced its decision that Belgian tax rulings granted to companies regarding “Excess Profit” shall be considered as illegal state aid and that unpaid taxes shall be reclaimed by the Belgian state.
 Atlas Copco had such tax ruling since 2010.